spidermoy/Model_Checking-LTL-CTLS/README.md

 ([This repository](https://github.com/spidermoy/OnTheFly_ModelChecking) contains the original implementation of the Bhat, Cleaveland and Grumberg algorithm.)

-In summary, this repository contains a model verifier for LTL temporal logic, which, does not use Büchi's automatons or strongly related components, is only based on formal semantics.
+In summary, this repository contains a model verifier for LTL temporal logic, which, does not use Büchi's Automatons or Strongly Connected Components, is only based on formal semantics.
 This verifier extends naturally to the CTL★ temporal logic (and thus, to the CTL logic).